awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 **Important**
  Before you create an Aurora global database, complete the setup tasks for your account, network, and security settings in [Setting Up for Amazon RDS](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html) in the *Amazon Relational Database Service User Guide*\.

-**Note**
- If you create an Aurora cluster through the AWS CLI or RDS API and intend to add it later to an Aurora global database, you must use the `global` value for the engine mode parameter\.

 ### Console<a name="aurora-global-database-create.console"></a>

-The console process to create a global database is different for MySQL and PostgreSQL\.
+To use the console to create a global database for Aurora MySQL version 5\.6\.10a, see the second process\.

-**To create an Aurora PostgreSQL global database using the AWS Management Console**
+**To create an Aurora global database using the AWS Management Console**

-1. Start with an existing PostgreSQL version 10\.11 cluster or create a new version 10\.11 cluster\.
-For more about creating a cluster, see [Creating a DB Cluster and Connecting to a Database on an Aurora PostgreSQL DB Cluster](CHAP_GettingStartedAurora.CreatingConnecting.AuroraPostgreSQL.md)\.
+1. Start with an existing Aurora cluster or create a new cluster\.
+Use Aurora MySQL version 1\.22\.0 or higher, Aurora MySQL version 2\.07 or higher, or Aurora PostgreSQL version 10\.11\.
+For more about creating a cluster, see [Creating a DB Cluster and Connecting to a Database on an Aurora MySQL DB Cluster](CHAP_GettingStartedAurora.CreatingConnecting.Aurora.md) or [Creating a DB Cluster and Connecting to a Database on an Aurora PostgreSQL DB Cluster](CHAP_GettingStartedAurora.CreatingConnecting.AuroraPostgreSQL.md)\.

-1. After your PostgreSQL version 10\.11 cluster is created and available, create one or more secondary clusters by following the steps in [Adding an AWS Region to an Aurora Global Database](#aurora-global-database-attaching)\.
+1. After your Aurora cluster is created and available, create one or more secondary clusters\.
+To do so, follow the steps in [Adding an AWS Region to an Aurora Global Database](#aurora-global-database-attaching)\.
+Each secondary cluster is in a different AWS Region than the original cluster\.

-**To create an Aurora MySQL global database using the AWS Management Console**
+**To create an Aurora MySQL global database using the AWS Management Console \(version 5\.6\.10a only\)**

+ Aurora MySQL version 5\.6\.10a requires choosing to make the cluster compatible with Aurora global database at cluster creation time\.
+You see the **Global** choice in the AWS Management Console only when creating a cluster with this Aurora MySQL version\.
+For Aurora MySQL version 1\.22 and higher, you can use any cluster with an Aurora global database without making any special choice when creating the cluster\.

+ For Aurora MySQL versions between 5\.6\.10a and 1\.22, you don't make any special choice when creating the cluster\.
+However, to use such a cluster in an Aurora global database, you must upgrade it to Aurora MySQL version 1\.22 or higher first\.

 1. Sign in to the AWS Management Console and open the Amazon RDS console for a region where Aurora global databases are available\. \(See also [Limitations of Aurora Global Database](#aurora-global-database.limitations)\.\)